-This is not a “Uses” page, it’s simply a collection of what I consider to be well-crafted software.
-I don’t have a particularly high bar for what constitutes “good”, the features I care about are but a few.
+This page is simply a collection of what I consider to be well-crafted software.
+I don’t have a particularly high bar for what constitutes “good”, and the qualities I care about are but a few.

 Reliability, because unexpected crashes are bad.

 Purpose, because there’s too much software out there that does nothing useful.